RedundancyLens: Revealing and Exploiting Visual Token Processing Redundancy for Efficient Decoder-Only MLLMs: Methodology

 \subsection{Layer Ranking Algorithm}

 Given the number of layers requiring reduction, denoted by \(L_r\) (where \(0 \leq L_r \leq L\), and \(L\) is the total number of layers), the goal is to select the \(L_r\)-layer combination with the highest redundancy.
 To this end, we construct a compact validation set and use the performance variations of the MLLM on it to estimate redundancy.
 Since exhaustively evaluating all possible layer combinations for each value of \(L_r\) is computationally infeasible, we propose a search algorithm that ranks each layer, as detailed in Algorithm~\ref{alg:layer_ranking}.
-For a given \(L_r\), the layers with the highest ranks are prioritized for reduction.
+For a given \(L_r\), the top-ranked \(L_r\) layers are selected for reduction.

+The validation set used in the Layer Ranking Algorithm comprises multiple subsets drawn from different datasets.
+The overall evaluation metric is computed by summing the scores across all subsets.
+For each subset, we compute the difference by subtracting the evaluation metric of the original model from that of the reduced model.
+If this difference is negative—indicating that the reduced model performs worse—it is multiplied by a penalty coefficient \(\alpha > 1\).
+This penalization mechanism encourages the search process to prioritize reductions that maintain performance stability.

-For each MLLM, the algorithm is applied separately to FFN and attention reductions, running the process twice.
+For each MLLM, Algorithm~\ref{alg:layer_ranking} is applied separately for FFN and attention reductions, with the process run twice.
 In our experiments, we observe that the last few layers of MLLMs tend to exhibit greater redundancy, making them a priority for reduction.
 To reduce the number of evaluations, we limit the ranking algorithm’s search to the first \( L - L_p \) layers.
 The last \( L_p \) layers are ranked in descending order of their position, starting from the last layer.